 Damage in the epidermis to the normal DNA of skin cells may result in new cells growing out of control, and eventually forming an accumulation of cancer cells.

-Much of the damage to DNA in skin cells results from ultraviolet (UV) radiation found in sunlight and in commercial tanning lamps and beds.
+The ultraviolet (UV) radiation in sunlight and commercial tanning lamps and beds may cause DNA damage that can lead to skin cancer.
 UV light is divided into three wavelength bands, including ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC).
 Only UVA and UVB rays reach the earth.
 UVC radiation is completely absorbed by the atmospheric ozone.
 UVA and UVB rays play a role in the formation of skin cancer by causing changes in skin cell DNA, including the development of oncogenes, which are types of genes that can turn a normal cell into a malignant one.
 UVA penetrates the skin more deeply than UVB.

 Tanning beds deliver high doses of UVA, which makes them especially dangerous.
 UVA puts an individual at greater risk of skin cancer than spending long hours in the sun because of the deep penetration of the rays.

-Other factors: Heredity, exposure to toxic chemicals, and radiation treatments may also cause skin cancers.
+Other factors: Exposure to toxic chemicals and radiation treatments may also cause skin cancer.

 Most doctors recommend a checkup for skin cancer when a new skin growth, a bothersome change in the skin, a change in the appearance or texture of a mole, or a sore that doesn't heal in two weeks appears.